 In this topic:

-To be recognized as a non-English Web page, the page must indicate the charset in the HTTP header or in the HTML meta tag.
-Otherwise, VuGen will not detect the EUC-JP encoding and the Web site will not be recorded properly.
+To be recognized as a non-English web page, the page must indicate the charset in the HTTP header or in the HTML meta tag.
+Otherwise, VuGen will not detect the EUC-JP encoding and the website will not be recorded properly.
 To instruct VuGen to record non-English requests as EUC-JP or UT-8, select Record > Recording Options > HTTP Properties > Advanced > support charset and select the appropriate option in the Recording Options dialog box, HTPP Properties: Advanced node.
-For user interface details, see HTTP Properties > Advanced Recording Options.
+For user interface details, see

 You can manually add full support for recording and replaying of HTML pages encoded in EUC-JP using the web_sjis_to_euc_param function.
 This also allows VuGen to display Japanese EUC-encoded characters correctly in Vuser scripts.